Monotyping: History

 The identity of the inventor of the monotype process is uncertain.
 The two leading candidates are the Italian artist Giovanni Benedetto Castiglione and the Flemish artist Antoon Sallaert.
-Castiglione (1609–64) made brushed sketches intended as finished and final works of art beginning in the mid 1640s.
+Castiglione made brushed sketches intended as finished and final works of art beginning in the mid 1640s.
 He normally worked from black to white, and produced over twenty surviving monotypes, over half of which are set at night.
 Sallaert also produced monotypes in the 1640s.

-Both artists used the new technique in different ways.
+Both Baroque artists used the new technique in different ways.
 Castiglione created most of his monotypes as black-field images by wiping away ink on a prepared plate thus producing white and grey lines.

 Sallaert, on the other hand, brushed bold, tapering lines onto the printing surface with meticulous precision.
-It is likely that Sallaert's monotype style was influenced by the chiaroscuro woodcuts of the Dutch engraver Hendrik Goltzius.
+It is likely that Sallaert's monotype style was influenced by the chiaroscuro woodcuts of the Dutch engraver Hendrick Goltzius.
 Sallaert found in the monotype a technique which was the closest to drawing and oil sketching.
 His monotypes and drawings are characterised by swelling lines and tapering ends.
 He often added by hand white highlights to his monotypes.
 Sallaert clearly appreciated in the monotype technique the freedom to design on a plate before printing it on paper.